Mugilan-Codes/au-placements-app/README.md

 - Reduce Load Time and add Loading Screens.
 - Make the Listing Screen work properly.
 - Make a better way to handle the providers.
-- Complete the App and put this in portfolio.

 ## DOCS